Shuliman/Time_manager/README.md

     time_on_learning FLOAT NULL,
     PRIMARY KEY (day)
   );`
--You need to configure your server where the app will be running
+- You need to configure your server where the app will be running